redskyit/alien/README.md

 The `-f` option loads the body of the request from the specified file.

-The `-e` option specifies the encoding used by the file specified with the `-f` option.
+The `-e` option specifies the encoding used by the file specified width the `-f` option.
 For instance, if the file contains UTF8 encoded text, specify `-e utf8` to treat the body as text content, otherwise it will be treated as a binary stream.

 The `-T` option sets the `Content-Type` header.